addianto/sitodo/docs/index.md

    -  Download JDK from [Adoptium][]
    -  At the time of writing, the latest LTS version is **17**
 -  [IntelliJ IDEA Community Edition by JetBrains][]
-   -  While you can use other text editor (e.g. Visual Studio Code) or IDE such as Eclipse or NetBeans, we might not be able to troubleshoot any problems that come up during the course
+   -  While you can use other text editors (e.g. Visual Studio Code) or IDE such as Eclipse or NetBeans, we might not be able to troubleshoot any problems that come up during the course
 -  [PostgreSQL][] database system version 14

 In addition, you also need to have an account on the following online services:

--  [GitHub][], an online source code repository and project management system
+-  [GitHub][] an online source code repository and project management system
--  [Fly.io][], a Platform-as-a-Service (PaaS) for deploying the Web application
+-  [Fly.io][] a Platform-as-a-Service (PaaS) for deploying the Web application
    -  Install [`flyctl`](https://fly.io/docs/flyctl/) command-line tool as well

 ## License